Maui (Moana): Voice

-Maui is voiced by Dwayne Johnson in the English version of Moana, and will physically portray the character in the live-action remake.
+Maui is voiced by Dwayne Johnson in the English version of Moana, and also physically portrays the character in the live-action remake.

 On December 2, 2014, it was announced that Dwayne Johnson was in talks to voice Maui, and was excited to be cast.
 Musker said that although the character of Maui was conceived before considering Johnson in the role, he was suggested early on in the process by a contact on their first research trip.
 He and Clements were aware of Johnson's connection to Polynesia and felt that he physically resembled a demigod, therefore no other actors were auditioned for the role.
 Jared Bush began to write Johnson's personality into the character, transforming Maui into a more likeable character than earlier more negative versions.
 Lin-Manuel Miranda felt that it would be difficult to make Maui's song "You're Welcome" a success without Johnson's "instant likeability".
 When preparing to write Maui's song, Miranda said that he watched YouTube videos of Johnson's past career in WWE to write for his vocal range.
 Performing Maui's song pushed Johnson out of his comfort zone.
 He relied on Miranda for voice coaching through 20-minute sessions on Skype until he was comfortable with his vocal abilities.
 Miranda sent him a recording of the track so that Johnson could play the song repeatedly and encouraged him to add his own personality into the performance.
 According to Johnson, Maui was based on his grandfather, Peter Maivia, a wrestler and Samoan high chief who had tattoos covering his body.
 Being of Polynesian descent, Johnson said that the film was an opportunity to showcase Polynesian culture in film.
 His personality was infused into Maui's animation by shooting his facial expressions on camera as he was voicing the character.